Santo Tomas Internment Camp

 Santo Tomas Internment Camp, also known as the Manila Internment Camp, was the largest of several camps in the Philippines in which the Japanese interned enemy civilians, mostly Americans, in World War II.
 The campus of the University of Santo Tomas in Manila was utilized for the camp, which housed more than 3,000 internees from January 1942 until February 1945.
-Conditions for the internees deteriorated during the war and by the time of the liberation of the camp by the U.S. Army many of the internees were near death from lack of food.
+Conditions for the internees deteriorated during the war, and by the time of the liberation of the camp by the U.S. Army, many of the internees were near death from lack of food.

 Background

 Japan attacked the Philippines on December 8, 1941, the same day as its raid on Pearl Harbor (on the Asian side of the International Date Line).
 American fighter aircraft were on patrol to meet an expected attack, but ground fog delayed the Japanese aircraft on Formosa.
 When the attack finally came, most of the American air force was caught on the ground, and destroyed by Japanese bombers.
 On the same day, the Japanese invaded several locations in northern Luzon and advanced rapidly southward toward Manila, capital and largest city of the Philippines.
 The U.S. army, consisting of about 20,000 Americans and 80,000 Filipinos, retreated onto the Bataan Peninsula.
 On December 26, 1941, Manila was declared an open city and all American military forces abandoned the city leaving civilians behind.
 On January 2, 1942, Japanese forces entered and occupied Manila.
 They ordered all Americans and British citizens to remain in their homes until they could be registered.
 On January 5, the Japanese published a warning in the Manila newspapers.
 "Any one who inflicts, or attempts to inflict, an injury upon Japanese soldiers or individuals shall be shot to death."
 But if the assailant could not be found the Japanese "would hold ten influential persons as hostages."

-The last American forces in the Philippines surrendered on May 6, 1942, except for a few men who took to the forests and mountains to initiate guerrilla warfare against the Japanese occupiers.
+On May 6, 1942, Gen. Jonathan Wainwright who took over the United States Army Forces in the Far East (USAFFE) after Gen. Douglas MacArthur's departure, surrendered the remaining forces on Corregidor to the Japanese.
+This was followed a few days later by the USAFFE units in Visayas and Mindanao.
+There were a few exceptions who took to the forests and mountains to initiate guerrilla warfare against the Japanese occupiers.
 It was the worst defeat of the United States in World War II.